brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 Notice that in this case, I'm not returning anything from the function.
 I'm communicating with my user via the callback instead.
-This approach is very effective, and people are generally comfortable with it, so it's a solid and perfectly valid way to write code.
-It could also easily be extended to handle not just a callback for success states, but another one for errors.
+This approach is very effective, and people are generally comfortable with using callback-driven functions, so it's a solid and perfectly valid way to write code.
+It could also be extended to handle not just a callback for success states, but another one for errors.

 ``` javascript Improved version with callback/errback support
 function getManagers(callback, errback){